TUDelft-books/CSBB-textbook/book/Quarter2/Week2_7.md

 ```

 # Week 2.7: Philosophical Perspectives
-## Introduction and Goals
-This week we'll bring some philosophy back into the minor.
-Looking at
-the question of how do we think about science, what are some
-philosophical ideas behind the science we do, how we integrate that into
-our papers to give the work we do larger meaning.
+This week we’ll bring some philosophy back into the minor.
+Looking at the question of how do we think about science, what are some philosophical ideas behind the science we do, how we integrate that into our papers to give the work we do larger meaning.

-The main components of this week are

--   Lecture: <a href=#lecture-integrating-philosophical-perspectives>Integrating Philosophical Perspectives</a>
+*Monday:*
+-	Science spotlights
+-	Entrepreneurship - Spin OFFs

+*Wednesday:*
 -	Workshop: <a href=#workshop-paper-review-process>Paper Review Process</a>

--   <a href=#group-activity-of-the-week> Group Activity </a>

-## Lecture: Integrating Philosophical Perspectives
-Philosophy offers conceptual tools and methodologies to analyze and understand complex problems.
-In scientific research, philosophical reflection can help with the integration of and translation between different perspectives: It can help bridging between different levels of fundamental theoretical reflection (what is a mind, what is a brain? / what is a normal brain? / what is a neurological disease or disorder?), it can offer an integrative normative approach to ethical questions (how to anticipate ethical problems? when and how to treat patients?), and philosophy can contribute to translating scientific findings into clear and understandable health communication (understanding my brain / conceptual framing in patient communication).
-In this workshop we will support you to formulate philosophical questions, practice how to apply philosophical reflection to concrete problems within your research projects and discuss how philosophy can contribute to transdisciplinary and integrative research.
-### Key Concepts
-Philosophical reflection

-Integrative research
-### Relevant Learning Goals
-- Students learn to ask philosophical questions

-- Students are introduced to basic ideas of philosophical reflection

-- Students practice philosophical reflection on their research projects
+*Friday:*
+-	Friday Symposium

 ## Workshop: Paper Review Process
 So, you write a paper, but who decides if it gets published in a
 journal?
 This workshop by Publishing Officers of the TU Delft Library